reesevans/GCDProject/CodeBook.md

 file | description
 ---|---
-README.txt | a file providing an overall description of processing and the data produced activities_lables.txt | contains the text versions of the activities which are encoded as integers in the data set. features_info.txt | provides a description of each feature in the 561 element feature vector features_txt | a list of the features in the feature vector file. activity_labels.txt | a file providing sthe names of the acgivities associated with an integer code sub directory: text | a directory containing the test data files sub directory: train | a directory containing the training data files  The sub directories **test** and **train** each containing the following files:
+README.txt | a file providing an overall description of processing and the data produced activities_labels.txt | contains the text versions of the activities which are encoded as integers in the data set. features_info.txt | provides a description of each feature in the 561 element feature vector features_txt | a list of the features in the feature vector file. activity_labels.txt | a file providing sthe names of the activities associated with an integer code sub directory: text | a directory containing the test data files sub directory: train | a directory containing the training data files  The sub directories **test** and **train** each containing the following files:

 file | description
 --- | ---
-X_test.txt | the feature vectors values in text format y_test.txt | a file consisting of the subject iedentifies (integers range 1-30) sub-directory: Inertial Signals | a set of nine files cantaining the raw data from the two sensors, accelerometer and gyroscope in each of the three directions (X,Y,Z) also the totla acceleration in all three directions.
+X_test.txt | the feature vectors values in text format y_test.txt | a file consisting of the subject identifiers (integers range 1-30) Inertial Signals | a sub-directory of nine files containing the raw data from the two sensors, accelerometer and gyroscope in each of the three directions (X,Y,Z) also the total acceleration in all three directions.

 The data sets for training are similarly named.

  ___

 ### Tidying the Data

- Our intent was to extract only the means and standared deviation of each measurement.
+Our intent was to extract only the mean and standared deviation of each measurement.
- According to the data set documentation data measurements are taken from the accelerometer and gyroscope in the three directions, X,Y,Z, relative to the device.
+According to the data set documentation, data measurements are taken from the accelerometer and gyroscope in the three directions, X,Y,and Z, relative to the device.
 The data are sampled at the rate of 50Hz (50 times a second) and processed over windows 128 samples long with a 50% overlap.
 From each window, 561 features are computed, these feature vectors are included in the X\_test.tst and X\_train.txt files.
 For the purposes of this project we use only 12 feature vectors, mean and standard deveiation from each sensor in the three diirections.
 These variables are called:

  Variable | meaning
  -----|----